fengyuruhui98/File/write/Daily/癸卯日志/February.md

 PS.take more six days of the hotel.
 PS.didn't pay taking the rail way from Dalian railway building to Xi'an road.

+# 23:59 Sat, Feb 4, 2023

+## Cost: ￥80.48 In: None
+>Dalian Rail way from Xi'an road to Dalian rail way building ￥4.00
+>Lanch of meats and rice ￥17.88
+>Dinner Sis&Bro potato glass noodles ￥21.60
+>Ice younger ￥18.00
+>Xuanhemen ￥19.00

+## Daily

+Morning, nearly ate the Dalian native food Menzi, but not.
+Just some meat, vegetables, and two glasses of milk.
+Busy day, f**ked Chenjingpeng, have to work saturday, but left early, at 5:00 pm, take the employee train, no pay for the ticket, when get Xi'an road station, went to ate Sis&Bro glass noodles with LiuQing, then when to Xi'an road night market, so hot underground, many barbecue, so hot, and there was a place with camp, awsome. then bought Ice yourger, tasty.
+No talking with CHN, and a beauty bitch send message to me, of course ignored it.

+PS.the peace square is so close to star sea square, tomorrow plan to went to star sea square.
+PS.tomorrow eat sweet dumplings.